FAQs | About Casting Kits

 How do I get the most working time with the moulding material?

-Alginate sets quickly, which is perfect for working with young children and pets.
-If you need a little more working time, you can use cooler water, (temperature provided in your kit guide book too).
+Alginate sets quickly, which is perfect for working with young children.
+If you need a little more working time, you can use cooler water (temperature guides are provided in your kit instructions booklet).
 Warmer water will make the alginate set quicker, so it's best not to guess the temperature.
 If you don't have a thermometer handy, just use cold water.

 Is the mould reusable?

 Only one sculpture can be made from each mould taken.
 Stone plaster is poured into each mould, and these moulds are then carefully peeled away to reveal your sculpture inside.
 This means the mould is unusable once removed, but it means every casting is totally original!

 Your sculpture will dry to a brilliant Classic White finish.
 If you would like to paint your sculpture, it is essential to ensure it is dry, and you have sealed it (sealant included in kit).